buzzobuono/llama-supercazzola/README.md

 Please be aware that intermediate training checkpoints of the network might occupy a significant amount of disk space.
 It is advisable to monitor and manage the checkpoints regularly to avoid running out of available disk space. 💾💾💾

-4. Test your work executing `inference.sh` 🚀 for an "supercazzola" example:
+4. Test your work executing `inference.sh` 🚀 for a "supercazzola" example response:

 ```console
 $ ./inference.sh # interence on LATEST checkpoint